-The motorhome is capable of receiving High Definition (HD) satellite signal from Dish Network.
+The motorhome can receive High Definition (HD) satellite signal from Dish Network.
 However, you must subscribe to HD service.
 The dome satellite, on top of the motorhome, can be raised to allow easy access to change switches to a new satellite provider.

-Follow the directions in the Owner's Manual for this dishcontrol mechanism to obtain the best orientation of the satellite dish for desired television reception.
+Follow the directions in the Owner's Manual for this dish-control mechanism to obtain the best Figure 7-1: Dome Satellite orientation of the satellite dish for the desired television reception.